Hannah Mouncey: Australian football

-Prior to the decision, the most common view in the media was that the AFL would let her play in the AFLW.
-During this period Mouncey received heavy personal criticism publicly on social media and in the traditional media, but received support from sports personalities Russell Greene, Shane Warne, Candice Warner and Jonathan Brown.

-Mouncey has stated that she knew ahead of the draft that she was going to be selected by either Collingwood or the Western Bulldogs had she been aloud to nominate.
-Mouncey has said she believes the Western Bulldogs would have taken her earlier in the draft than Collingwood.
-Mouncey had also trialed with the Melbourne Demons, however they were to pass on Mouncey in the draft as they deemed her too slow and lacking in endurance for their game style.
+Mouncey has stated that she knew ahead of the draft that she was going to be selected by either Collingwood or the Western Bulldogs had she been allowed to nominate.
+Mouncey said she believed the Western Bulldogs would have taken her earlier in the draft than Collingwood.
+Mouncey had also trialled with the Melbourne Demons, however they were to pass on Mouncey in the draft as they deemed her too slow and lacking in endurance for their game style.
 AFL Victoria later confirmed, after she began training with Darebin Falcons, that Mouncey would play in the 2018 VFL Women's season.
 This was the first time that the AFL had agreed for an openly transgender woman to play at that level.

 Mouncey debuted for Darebin in round 1 of the 2018 VFLW season, kicking a goal while playing in the ruck and at full-forward in a lop-sided loss against the Northern Territory Football Club.

 Mouncey ended the season second in VFLW goal-kicking behind Darcy Vescio.
 After playing primarily at full forward for the early part of the season, Mouncey moved to centre half forward for the majority of the VFLW season because of her mobility in that position.
 Mouncey was controversially left out of the VFLW team of the year despite leading the competition's goal-kicking from the second round to the final round of the season, and being in the Darebin Falcons best players seven times in fourteen games.
 On 9 September 2018, Mouncey announced that she would not nominate for the 2018 AFL Women's draft, while publicly releasing health and fitness records as evidence that she was eligible under the AFL's policies for nomination of trans women.